 Feb 14 2012: Illustrations by Gisela Gottschlich from Die Schonsten Grimms Marchen (Germany, 1960s)

 It’s no surprise these days to find monographs on the work of nineteenth and early twentieth century illustrators like John Tenniel, Beatrix Potter, Gustave Dore and Edmund Dulac, but for later practioners the process of recognition seems slow.
-A case in point might be the book represented here, on which the name of the illustrator is printed in such vanishingly tiny print that it took several attempts to track down the information in the slim volume before the words ‘Bilder von Gisela Gottschlich’ emerged from the blue skies on the book’s back cover, squeezed in just above the ISBN number and publication date (1979, though it seems on the stylistic evidence that the volume is almost certainly recycling illustrations made in the very distinctive manner of the mid to late 1960s).
+A case in point might be the book represented here, on which the name of the illustrator is printed in such vanishingly tiny print that it took several attempts to track down the information in the slim volume before the words ‘Bilder von Gisela Gottschlich’ emerged from the blue skies on the book’s back cover, squeezed in just above the ISBN number and publication date (1979, though it seems on the stylistic evidence that the volume is reprinting illustrations made in the very distinctive manner of the mid to late 1960s).
 Like the subject of yesterday’s post, the American illustrator Rhoda Campbell Chase, Gisela Gottschlich’s publications seem to be on sale secondhand all over the internet, but information on her life and work is elusive.